SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 Let me explain how that’s so:

-- Well-written: How can you create a highly valuable post without writing it well?
+• Well-written: How can you create a highly valuable post without writing it well?
 You won’t.
-Because it’s not going to happen.
+It needs to be well-written and well-structured.

-See how focusing on just one thing took care of all those others?
-I’m pointing this out because sometimes we get caught up in minutiae and forget the bigger picture.
-Let’s go forth and write epic, remarkable posts.
+Focus on writing the the absolute best piece of content out there, and you’ll check the box on these 3 crucial “non-tech” SEO practices.
+I’m pointing this out because sometimes we get caught up in minutiae and forget the bigger picture: Write epic, remarkable posts.

 Other bloggers will likely have covered your topic.
 But that doesn’t mean there’s nothing for you to add.

-Maybe you’re BFFs with your topic.
-Or, maybe you’re out on your first date together.
-Either way, that’s the inside scoop that readers want.
+Maybe you’re incredibly knowledgable on your topic.
+Or maybe you’re still in the early learning stages.
+Either way, that’s the inside scoop your readers want.
 They don’t need you to regurgitate the same content they can find on 20 other blogs.
-They’re looking for you to help them interpret things and make sense of them.
+They’re looking for you to help them interpret and make sense of complex ideas.
 Make sure you infuse each post with your experience and perspective.

-If you’re wondering how to make your posts even more valuable so you can really rock this whole “SEO for bloggers” strategy, there are a few things you can do.
+If you’re wondering how to make your posts even more valuable so you can really conquer on-page SEO, there are a few things you can do.

 I’m sure you understand your audience and have an editorial calendar full of blog ideas.
 Still, we can all benefit from knowing more about our readers.
 That’s where a little research can be your friend.
 It’s pretty easy to get inside the head of your audience if you have the right tools.